Eminent domain: Zimbabwe

-Since the 1990s, the Zimbabwean government under Robert Mugabe has seized a great deal of land and homes of mainly white farmers in the course of the land reform movement in Zimbabwe.
-The government argued that such land reform was necessary to redistribute the land to Zimbabweans dispossessed of their lands during colonialism – these farmers were never compensated for this seizure.
+In the 1980's, 4400 white Rhodesians owned 51% of the country's land while 4.3 million black Rhodesians owned 42%, with the remainder being non-agricultural land.
+Since the 1990s, the Zimbabwean government under Robert Mugabe has compulary purchased a great deal of land and homes of mainly white farmers in the course of the land reform movement in Zimbabwe.
+The government argued that such land reform was necessary to redistribute the land to Zimbabweans dispossessed of their lands during colonialism.
+Compensation has been delayed, though in 2022 the Zimbabwean government agreed to pay US$3.5 billion in compensation to farmers who lost their land during land reform.